ham1ngja/borg-automation/README.md

 # borg-automation

 Borgbackup is a deduplicating archiver with compression and encryption.
 It allows you to store encrypted backups of your data in a space-efficient way.
 The purpose of this document is to enable the reader to improve their borgbackup process on their macOS machine, using the custom script I have created.
-If you already have Brew installed, you can [skip ahead](#script) to the script.
+If you already have Brew and BorgBackup installed, you can [skip ahead](#script) to the script.

 ## Installation